Tales of the Teenage Mutant Ninja Turtles season 1

 The first season of the American animated television series Tales of the Teenage Mutant Ninja Turtles is based on the Teenage Mutant Ninja Turtles characters by Peter Laird and Kevin Eastman.
 Serving as a spin-off of the 2023 film Mutant Mayhem, it follows the Turtles as they navigate their dual lives as both teenagers and heroes in New York City.
 The season was produced by Nickelodeon Animation Studio, Point Grey Pictures, and animation studio Titmouse, with Christopher Yost and Alan Wan serving as showrunners.

 Micah Abbey, Shamon Brown Jr., Nicolas Cantu, Brady Noon, and Ayo Edebiri reprise their voice roles from Mutant Mayhem.
 During production on the film, its producers Seth Rogen and Evan Goldberg were granted approval to develop a canon streaming television series.
 Yost was approached by Rogen, and Wan joined the production soon after.
 The series was announced in July 2023, with Yost and Wan attached as showrunners.
 The showrunners used the film as a guiding map in development.

 The season was released on Paramount+ on August 9, 2024, and consists of 12 episodes.
-It received positive reviews from critics for its voice performances, animation, and action sequences.
-A second season was picked up alongside the first and is set to debut on Nickelodeon and Paramount+ in 2025.
+It received positive reviews from critics for its voice performances, animation, and action sequences, as well as five Annie Award nominations.
+A second season was picked up alongside the first and debuted on Nickelodeon and Paramount+ in 2025.